1.1. Origin and Composition

 Another possible mechanism is increasing levels of CPT1 in the myocardium, without affecting overall carnitine levels.
 A decline of this rate-limiting step is seen during aging, thus upregulating it may attenuate changes seen with aging.
 It has been noted in human hearts that less fatty acid oxidation occurs with aging, causing a shift towards cardiac glucose metabolism which are thought to be due to less CPT1 activity.

-Has the mechanisms to benefit the heart muscle itself during aging and looks promising as a cardiac anti-aging compound.
-Practical relevance is not known.
+Acytel-L-Carnitine has the mechanisms to benefit the heart muscle itself during aging and looks promising as a cardiac anti-aging compound.
+Practical relevance is not known at this time.

 One meta-analysis assessing the role of L-Carnitine in secondary prevention of cardiovascular disease assessing 13 trials conducted on the topic in persons who sufferred a myocardial infarction noted that supplemental L-Carnitine was associated with a 27% reduced risk of all-cause mortality (RR 0.78; 95% CI of 0.60-1.00) due to large reductions in ventricular arrhythmias (62%; RR of 0.35 and 95% CI of 0.21-0.58 derived from 5 trials) and angina (40%; RR of 0.60 and 95% CI of 0.50-0.72 with data derived from two trials) but no protective effect against heart failure (6 trials; 95% CI of 0.67-1.09) nor myocardial reinfarction (4 trials, 95% CI of 0.41-1.48).
 The authors hypothesized that Carnitine would be effective in persons with acute myocardial infarction and stable angina.

-Appears to confer protective effects to persons who have experienced a heart attack in the past
+The supplement appears to confer protective effects to people who have experienced a heart attack in the past

 Despite its high prevalence and dependency for beta-oxidation, dietary and supplemental L-carnitine does not seem to positively influence fat metabolism unless the subject is in an otherwise deficient state.
 Deficient states may include veganism and vegetarianism as well as older age, or conditions with a low dietary carnitine intake (from meats) or impaired carnitine utilization.
 Basically, somebody who falls into one of the previously outlined deficiency states may benefit from carnitine supplementation in regards to fat loss.